BackofenLab/HVSeeker/README.md

 ### Activation of the environment

-Before running DeepDefense one need to activate the corresponding environment.
+Before running HVSeeker one need to activate the corresponding environment.

 ```
 conda activate HVSeekerDNA